VaibhavPanchave/Rodan-fields/README.md

 Learning :-
-We all became proficient in reading the code of team members.
+I became proficient in reading the code.

-Our code writing style became cleaner as we had to think while writing code that other team members will be reading.
+My code writing style became cleaner.

-We had to learn about many CSS properties that we didn't know before.
+I learn about many CSS properties that I didn't know before.

-Our skills in JavaScript and DOM manipulation became better.
+My skills in JavaScript and DOM manipulation became better.

-We all learned how to plan a project and execute that.
+I learned how to plan a project and execute that.